 As well as tutorials, your core modules in year two may be Immunology and Epidemiology; Laboratories; Infection; Human and Animal Physiology; Molecular Biology and Signalling and Integration in Health and Disease.
 You may choose from the following optional modules: Bioscience and Society; Evolution; Clinical Microbiology; Ecology and its Applications; Viruses and Disease; Genetics and Genomics and Cell Biology.

-Core modules in year three may comprise a Research Project; Modern Approaches to Human Disease; Laboratories and tutorials and Pathogenicity and Pathogenesis of Infectious Disease.
+Core modules in year three may comprise a Research Project; Modern Approaches to Human Disease; Laboratories and tutorials and One World Health.
 Optional modules could include Oncology; Infectious Diseases and Health; Integrative Neuroscience; Principles of Development; Vaccination and Gene Therapy; Medical Virology; Advanced Immunology; Post-genomic Research; Protein Targeting; Extreme Environment Biology; Science Communication; Business Studies and Law, Seas, Peoples and Ecosystems.